Gerard Callenburgh-class destroyer: Service

 Only two ships were ever completed.
 Tjerk Hiddes was launched prior to the invasion, but was scuttled at Rotterdam to prevent her from falling into German hands.
 The Germans raised her, but found it impossible to repair her, so the wreckage was scrapped.
 Philips Van Almonde was demolished on the slipway after several attempts to launch her to be sailed to England had failed.

 Gerard Callenburgh was also scuttled, but the Germans were able to salvage her.
-She was subsequently completed by Blohm & Voss, retaining most of the Dutch armament and equipment, and was commissioned as ZH1 on 11 October 1942.
+She was subsequently completed by Blohm & Voss, retaining most of the Dutch armament and equipment which had been installed prior to her scuttling, and was commissioned as ZH1 on 11 October 1942.
 She spent most of her career on trials in the Baltic but was transferred to Western France via the English Channel in November 1943.
 She was one of the German ships sent to intercept the Operation Neptune invasion armada, but they were themselves engaged by a squadron consisting of Tartar, Ashanti, Eskimo, Javelin, Haida, Huron and Błyskawica).
 ZH1 was torpedoed and badly damaged by Ashanti on 9 June 1944, and was scuttled with the loss of 33 men.